Q&As: Review Panel

 Applications will be triaged by an Assurance Team before the Review Panel considers them.

-From 6 September 2024, all new applications must be on the correct form, which was distributed to NASCs on 3 September 2024.
+From 6 September 2024, all new applications must be on the correct form.

 Each of the following criteria must be evidenced in the application form (and have the required documents attached).

-4. Evidence that the cost of the package can be met within the current year’s budget.
+- Sufficient evidence that the cost of the package can be met within the current year’s budget, except in the circumstances noted below.

-5. Evidence has been provided that all alternatives that would meet the person’s support needs have been explored, as set out in the Operational Policy and Guidance external URL.
+- Sufficient evidence has been provided that all alternatives that would meet the person’s support needs have been explored, as set out in the Operational Policy and Guidelines external URL.

 When all the criteria have been evidenced, the application will be sent to the Review Panel for consideration.
 Applications must have all the required information to proceed to panel.